leosunmo/jt/README.md

 # Or create a ticket with $EDITOR
 jt
-# The first lin is the ticket summary/title
+# The first line is the ticket summary/title
 #
 # The description is everything after a blank line
 # which can be multiline.